personalizedrefrigerator/joplin-plugin-revealjs-slides/.github/ISSUE_TEMPLATE/localization.md

 If you're updating an existing translation, please only include the strings you translated.

 Ignore the surrounding single quotes.
-For example, to translate `insertDrawing: 'Insert Drawing',` to Spanish, please replace it with `insertDrawing: 'Añada dibujo',`.
+For example, to translate `exit: 'Exit',` to Spanish, please replace it with `exit: 'Cerrar',`.

-	insertDrawing: 'Insert Drawing',
-	restoreFromAutosave: 'Restore from autosaved drawing',
-	deleteAutosave: 'Delete all autosaved drawings',
-	noSuchAutosaveExists: 'No autosave exists',
-	discardChanges: 'Discard changes',
-	defaultImageTitle: 'Freehand Drawing',

-	edit: 'Edit',
-	close: 'Close',
-	save: 'Save',

-	overwriteExisting: 'Overwrite existing',
-	saveAsNewDrawing: 'Save as a new drawing',
-	clickOkToContinue: 'Done!
-Click “Ok” to continue.',
-	discardUnsavedChanges: 'Discard unsaved changes?',
-	resumeEditing: 'Resume editing',

-After translating the above strings, please also consider translating the strings in the editor.
-[These can be translated here.](https://github.com/personalizedrefrigerator/js-draw/issues/new?assignees=&labels=localization&template=translation.yml&title=%5BTranslation%5D%3A+%3Clanguage%3E)
+	startSlideshow: 'Start slideshow',
+	exit: 'Exit',
+	endOfDeck: 'End of deck',
+	showExitButton: 'Show exit button',
+	print: 'Print',

 <!--
  If you have development experience and are comfortable creating a pull request, please consider doing so — the translations can be added to ./src/localization.ts .